sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 ```

 You've done it 100 times and 95 times you have throught to yourself "I really
 need to automate this."
-If you consider yourself a decent Perl developer, you've
+If you consider yourself a decent Perl developer, you're
 probably already using some kind of templating system for kicking off a project.
 Some are good, many of them suck.